The Challenge: Prioritize Underserved Populations in our Clean Energy Future

 - Innovation and Capacity Building Grants are "seed" funding for the exploration of innovative ideas for potential program models or projects, including the opportunity to build community or organizational capacity.

 - What is Capacity Building?
-Learn more from the National Council of Non-Profits on Capacity Building.
+Learn from the National Council of Non-Profits.

 - Among other purposes, this funding could be used for